gmoisio/ansible-aos-stdlib/README.md

         default: ''
     timing:
         description:
-            - Boolean to run send_command_timing instead of send_command
+            - Boolean to run send_command_timing instead of send_command, useful
+              to avoid the limitation on AOS6 when trying to get the configuration
         required: false
         default: false